 How to Identify a Frozen Water Pipe

-There are a few signs that can reveal a frozen pipe.
-If you see a water line covered in frost or any lumps within the pipe, that is a pretty clear symbol that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just realize that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t running, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes may be frozen.
+If you notice a water line coated in frost or any bulges within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it sounds pretty easy to know if your water lines are frozen, keep in mind not all plumbing pipes are in sight.
+If you turn on the faucet and the water isn’t moving, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also an indicator that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that create water damage.
+Remember, first things first – turn off your home’s water supply.
+Then, call an expert plumber ASAP.
+As you wait on the plumber to get there, start cleaning up the water with a mop, rags, sponges – whatever you have – to sop up as much water as possible before it causes damage.
+If the damage is serious, go ahead and give your insurance agent a call – a large number of homeowners insurance covers burst pipes that end up with water damage.